kapilsh/kapilsh.github.io/_posts/2024-08-31-transformers-for-recsys-1.md

 Let build the transformer based recommendation model now.
 We can reuse most of the code that I wrote for my previous post on [Exploring GPT](https://www.kapilsharma.dev/posts/exploring-gpt2/).
 We will skip defining the `CausalMultiHeadAttention`, `MLP`, `TransformerEncoderLayer` (defined as `GPT2Layer` in previous post), and `Transformer` (defined as `GPT2` in the previous post).
 Instead, let me just show the differences between what the GPT2 for language model defined vs here.

 We will skip the `output_layer` in the `Transformer` i.e. just remove it.
-We need an interaction layer between the movies and users in rec sys model.
-Hence, the output layer will be after the interaction.
-This interaction layer will be defined as an MLP (similar to the one we defined in [DLRM exploration](https://www.kapilsharma.dev/posts/cuda-mode-fusing-kernels-talk/)).
+We need an interaction layer between the movies and users in rec sys model similar to a two tower architecture.

+Interaction layer concats the movie embeddings and user embeddings and passes it through an MLP. (similar to the one we defined in [DLRM exploration](https://www.kapilsharma.dev/posts/cuda-mode-fusing-kernels-talk/)).

 ```python
 class InteractionMLP(nn.Module):